State and Federal Programs

 Contact: Jim Andersen, Division of Economic Development email@example.com (907) 465-2510

-Commercial Energy Audit Program - The Alaska Energy Authority (AEA) provides funding for privately owned commercial buildings to receive comprehensive energy audits, up to $7,000 for a qualifying energy audit (funding based on size and complexity of the building).
+Commercial Energy Audit Program – The Alaska Energy Authority (AEA) provides funding for privately owned commercial buildings to receive comprehensive energy audits, up to $7,000 for a qualifying energy audit (funding based on size and complexity of the building).
 Two rounds of funding have supported energy audits at 179 buildings across the state.
-Applications are being accepted for a third round from November 1 through December 20, 2013.
+Applications are not currently being accepted at this time.
+To be notified of the next available funding round, email firstname.lastname@example.org and specify “add me to notification list” in the subject line.

 Watch this video series to see what changes the Old Harbor Books building in Sitka has made as a result of the program.

 Email: email@example.com – for all correspondence specific to commercial Energy Audits.
-Cady Lister, Program Manager: Tel.
-907-771-3039 Email: firstname.lastname@example.org
+Cady Lister, Program Manager: 907-771-3039 /firstname.lastname@example.org

 Sustainable Energy Transmission and Supply Development Program (SETS) – Formed in 2012 under Senate Bill 25, SETS provides private and public entities with low interest financing for qualified energy projects, including renewable energy and energy efficiency.
 For more information contact the Alaska Industrial Development and Export Authority (AIDEA) at (907) 771-3000.